The Regularised Inertial Dean-Kawasaki equation: discontinuous Galerkin approximation and modelling for low-density regime: Relevant It o differentials

 {\bfseries Acknowledgements}.
-FC gratefully acknowledges funding from both the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No. 754411 (which covered the first part of this project) and the Austrian Science Fund (FWF) through the project F65.
+The authors thank the anonymous referees for their careful reading of the manuscript and their valuable suggestions.
+FC gratefully acknowledges funding from the Austrian Science Fund (FWF) through the project F65, and from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No. 754411 (the latter funding source covered the first part of this project).